-Hopefully at this point you don’t have smoke alarms and carbon monoxide detectors that keep beeping and chirping all over the house with low batteries.
-If so, you’ve let it go too long and you should really run to the store immediately and get them replaced ASAP.
+Hopefully, you don’t have smoke alarms and carbon monoxide detectors that keep beeping and chirping all over the house with low batteries.
+If so, you’ve let it go too long and should really run to the store immediately and get them replaced ASAP.

-Otherwise we recommend stocking up on the three 9 volt batteries below and replacing regularly to keep everyone in your house a little bit safer.
+Otherwise, we recommend stocking up on these three 9-volt batteries below to keep everyone in your house safer.

-The industry favorite 9 volt battery for battery operated smoke alarms from a mega brand – this is one of the very best 9v batteries for smoke detectors.
-Also a great option for wireless microphones, guitar pedals, in-ear monitors, radios, security back-up systems and all sorts of different uses.
+The industry favorite 9-volt battery for battery-operated smoke alarms from a mega-brand – this is one of the best 9v batteries for smoke detectors.
+Also a great option for wireless microphones, guitar pedals, in-ear monitors, radios, security backup systems, and all sorts of additional use cases.

 Replacement frequency will be pretty high as the shelf life isn’t as long as higher quality batteries, but for homeowners willing to get up on a ladder or stool a bit more often, the Eveready 1222 is a solid option to save a few bucks.

-Energizer says 10 year shelf life, but we wouldn’t recommend waiting that long.
-The LA522 9V battery will pretty safely get you 6-7 years.
+Energizer says a 10-year shelf life, but we wouldn’t recommend waiting that long.
+The LA522 9V battery will safely get you 6-7 years.
 But again, always err on the side of caution and replace fire alarm batteries more frequently as your budget allows.

 Which type of / what size battery do I need for my smoke detectors?

 If you need help replacing or can’t figure out how to remove there are replacement service providers out there who can give you a hand.
-Not a bad idea when alarms are up in high ceilings or hard to reach places.
-Sometimes detectors are electric powered and hardwired – in which case you won’t need to worry about replacing batteries.
+Not a bad idea when alarms are up on high ceilings or in hard-to-reach places.
+Sometimes detectors are electric-powered and hardwired – in which case you won’t need to worry about replacing batteries.

 How often should I change the batteries in my smoke detectors?

-Temperature, installation location & how well alarms are cleaned and maintain affect the life of the battery.
+Temperature, installation location, and how well alarms are cleaned and maintained affect the life of the battery.
 Replacement age depends on a number of factors and 10 years is by far more the exception than the rule.